Dipankar Banik

 @ Guy Carpenter

-Built GCX CSS Reports, a real-time STP (Straight-Through Processing) reporting platform for Claims, Premiums, and Fiduciary Accounting.
+Built GCX CSS Reports, a real-time STP reporting platform for Claims, Premiums, and Fiduciary Accounting.
 Extended Apache POI for image-insert in JasperReports' Excel exports.

 WebSphere 5.0JasperReportsPL/SQLApache POI